MASILab/PreQual/README.md

 Default = auto

-**--degibbs on/off**

-Remove Gibbs ringing artifacts using the local subvoxel-shifts method as [implemented in MRTrix3](https://mrtrix.readthedocs.io/en/latest/reference/commands/mrdegibbs.html).
-When performed it is performed prior to all other preprocessing including denoising.
-We strongly caution against using this feature as it not designed for the partial Fourier schemes with which most echo planar diffusion images are acquired.

-Default = off

 **--denoise on/off**

 Denoise images prior to preprocessing using Marchenko-Pastur PCA [implemented in MRTrix3](https://mrtrix.readthedocs.io/en/latest/reference/commands/dwidenoise.html).
 The SNR of the b0s of the final preprocessed images are reported in the PDF output regardless of whether this option is on or off.

 Default = on

+**--degibbs on/off**

+Remove Gibbs ringing artifacts using the local subvoxel-shifts method as [implemented in MRTrix3](https://mrtrix.readthedocs.io/en/latest/reference/commands/mrdegibbs.html).
+We caution against using this feature as it not designed for the partial Fourier schemes with which most echo planar diffusion images are acquired.
+It is also difficult to quality check, but we include a visualization of averaged residuals across all b = 0 s/mm<sup>2</sup> volumes, looking for larger signals near high contrast (i.e. parenchyma-CSF) interfaces.

+Default = off

+**--rician on/off**

+Perform Rician correction using the method of moments.
+We normally do not perform this step as we empirically do not find it to affect results drastically.
+It is also difficult to quality check, but we include a plot of the shell-wise within brain intensity distributions for each input before and after correction, looking for a slight drop in intensity with correction.

+Default = off

 **--prenormalize on/off**